Stuycs-K/final-project-3-berri-huda-tong-janet/WORKLOG.md

 Session 2: wrote HitWall() so it reflects properly, added magnitudes to getDirect() and works as intended by the laws of physics !

+Session 3: configured the triangle of balls, more testing

+### 5/29

+Session 1 in class: wrote contact() --> checks if the balls are in contact with eachother and performs collisions as necessary, however having some problems